Order of Hockey in Canada: Eligibility

 Candidates for election as Distinguished Honourees of the Order of Hockey in Canada shall be chosen "on the basis of their outstanding contributions or service to the growth and development of the sport of hockey in Canada, which may include players, coaches, officials, administrators, executives, trainers, physicians, inventors or any other person whose role or service in the game is recognized as extraordinary."

 Candidates are eligible as long as they have concluded their career as an active player or official, if either is applicable, for a minimum of five playing seasons before their election.
 All other candidates may be either active or inactive at the time of his or her selection.
 However, there will be no posthumous appointments to the Order of Hockey in Canada.
 In 2012, five were selected.
 After that, a maximum of three will be selected annually.

 Selection process

 A selection committee of 12 members was appointed by the Order of Hockey in Canada executive committee, which was established by Hockey Canada.
 The selection committee members, representing a cross-section of individuals with great and varied experience around the game of hockey in Canada, have been selected for a three-year term and can serve for a maximum of nine years.
 Each committee member can only bring forward one name as an official nomination for consideration annually.
 After inducting five individuals in the first group in the spring of 2012, a maximum of three recipients will be selected annually.

 Honourees

 Trophy

-Instead of individual medals, a trophy will honour the winners.
+Instead of individual medals, a trophy honours the winners.
 It consists of a maple leaf symbol (red stick blades), gold and transparent components.
 The trophy's base has the name of the Order and a lower band with the names and years of the nominees.